ethronsoft/stor/docs/wikis/index.rst

 (*), (**)
 Similar to `SQLite <https://www.sqlite.org/>`_, STOR does not operate in a client-server scenario.
-Rather, you include it/link against it in your project and it works within a single process.
+Rather, you include it/link to it in your project and it works within a single process.

 The major features are the following:
  - Create/Modify/Delete **JSON Documents**